News

 Cotswolds Wildlife Park Training Day

-From the end of May 2024 and throughout June, the team worked hard to ring all 19 nests at Knepp and a total of 53 chicks.
-It was important for us to share the process with as many young people as possible, to give a hands on experience showcasing conservation in action and to help foster an appreciation for these impressive birds.
-Multiple school and home education groups came to watch the ringing and students were encouraged to get an up close look at the young storks and ask questions about the data collection.
+From late May through June 2024, the team worked diligently to ring all 19 nests at Knepp, successfully ringing a total of 53 chicks.
+A key priority for us was sharing this process with as many young people as possible, providing a hands-on experience that showcased conservation in action and fostered an appreciation for these magnificent birds.
+Several school and home education groups were invited to observe the ringing, where students were encouraged to get a close look at the young storks and ask questions about the data collection process.

-The whole process of ringing only takes around 10 minutes per bird.
-The birds are safely carried to the ground in an Ikea bag (as this happens to be the right size and strength!)
-Once on the ground the team quickly use specialised tools to put the rings on, a feather sample is collected to be sent off for genetic testing and some biometrics are taken including weight, wingspan and leg length.
-The data set will be important for future studies and also gives an indication of health of each bird.
-Most nests have 2 to 4 chicks in and they are processed one at a time then returned to the nest as quickly as possible.
-From observation we have seen that parents tend to return to the nest to check on the young within 5 minutes.
+The entire ringing process takes around 10 minutes per bird.
+The young storks are safely lowered to the ground in an Ikea bag, which happens to be the perfect size and strength for the task!
+Once on the ground, the team quickly uses specialized tools to attach the rings, collect a feather sample for genetic testing, and take biometrics such as weight, wingspan, and leg length.
+This data is invaluable for future studies and provides insight into the health of each bird.
+Most nests contain 2 to 4 chicks, and each chick is processed individually before being promptly returned to the nest.
+From observations, we’ve noted that parents typically return to check on their young within five minutes.

 One Show White Stork Project 2024 – YouTube